PelionIoT/meta-mbl/docs/walkthrough.md

 ## Introduction

-This document provides instructions for building Mbed Linux with the meta-mbl-private layer (which provides Mbed Cloud Client) and for performing an over-the-air firmware update.
+This document provides instructions for building Mbed Linux with the meta-mbl-internal-extras layer (which provides Mbed Cloud Client) and for performing an over-the-air firmware update.

 Warp7 and Raspberry Pi 3 boards are currently supported.